CDC Offers Clearest Guidance Yet For Reopening Schools

 For the first time, the CDC's schools guidance also grapples with the new COVID-19 variants that have begun spreading across the U.S. and could further complicate reopening plans.
 For now, the CDC says, these variants are "of concern" and require more study, and it warns that, if the variants begin driving community spread, "updates to this guidance may be necessary."

 Earlier in the week, Biden's team gave a definition of school opening that was criticized for falling well short of what parents expected from Biden's promise.
-Psaki said Biden would be making good on his pledge if more than 50% of schools had some teaching in classrooms "at least one day a week.
+White House press secretary Psaki said Biden would be making good on his pledge if more than 50% of schools had some teaching in classrooms "at least one day a week.
 Hopefully, it's more."

 (There is no official national count of open schools, but the organization Burbio estimates that about two-thirds of districts already met this benchmark as of Sunday, Feb.
 7.)